The Makapuu Lighthouse Trail, also

 the main trail.
 Please bring back up anything you brought down

 Recommended for this hike

-Makapuu Beach is known for its powerful shore breaks, which are great for experienced bodysurfers and provide a good show for spectators.
+Makapuu Beach is known for its powerful shore breaks, which are great for experienced bodysurfers, and provides a good show for spectators.

 Halona Blowhole – if you passed on the hike down to the Makapu’u Tide Pools and blowhole, make sure to stop at the Halona Blowhole on your way back to Waikiki.